aredn/documentation/arednGettingStarted/node_admin.rst

 |

 To the right of the neighbor node's name there is a field that shows the current link status.
-Clicking in this field will give you options for handling the link to this node.
-Select ``always block`` if you want LQM to disable the link.
-Select ``never block`` if you want LQM to keep it enabled even if the link is marginal.
+Clicking in this field will display options for handling the link to this node.
+Select ``user block`` if you want to block that node's traffic from reaching your node.
 The following details may be displayed (if available) for this node's connection to your node -- from top to bottom & left to right:

 - :abbr:`type (RF, xlink, tunnel)`, mac address, and ip address
 - Latitude, Longitude, and Distance